jkomoros/CASsim/README.md

 - `branchLikelihood` `[0.0 -1.0]` - How likely a given active cell when growing is to branch--to both grow and leave the old one active, too.
 Defaults to 0.0.

 **generateParameters**:
 - `seed`: `string` - A string to use as seed.
+The results are deterministic.
 If you don't like the result you're getting, provide a different seed.
-If the boolean true is provided, it will operate non deterministically.
+If the boolean true is provided, it will operate non deterministically, effectively using a fresh seed every time.
 - `keyCellProportion`: `[0.0 - 1.0]` A float of what percentage of all cells in the map should be explicitly set.
 Smaller numbers produce larger contiguous regions of color.
-Defaults to 0.6.s
+Defaults to 0.6.
-- `proportions`: `<map of key to value>` A map of value to proportion, to override how often a given value shows up in genration.
+- `proportions`: `<map of key to value>` A map of value to proportion, to override how often a given value shows up in generation.
 Values that are not provided will use their default.
 The key is things like `1.0`, `0.0`.
 The value should be between 0 and 100 saying how common it is.
 Special keys are 'max', 'min', 'zero', 'null', 'negative', and 'positive', which will be used for those special values if specific numeric keys that are more specific aren't provided.
 The default values are:
 ```
  {
 	max: 100,